pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         Diode saturation current

     solar_azimuth
         Azimuth angle of the sun in degrees East of North.
-Must be >=0 and <=360.
         The pvlib-python convention is defined as degrees east of north, so that North = 0°, East = 90°, South = 180°, West = 270°.

     solar_zenith
         Zenith angle of the sun in degrees.
-Must be >=0 and <=180.
 This is the angle between the sun's rays and the vertical direction.
 This is the complement of :term:`solar_elevation` (90 - elevation).

     spectra
     spectra_components